Onanì

-Onanì (Onanìe) is a comune (municipality) in the Province of Nuoro in the Italian region of Sardinia, located about 140 km north of Cagliari and about 20 km northeast of Nuoro.
-As of 31 December 2004, it had a population of 448 and an area of 71.7 km2.
+Onanì (Onanìe) is a village and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 140 km north of Cagliari and about 20 km northeast of Nuoro.
+It has 337 inhabitants.

 The municipality of Onanì contains the frazione (subdivision) Mamone (penal colony).

-Onanì borders the following municipalities: Bitti, Lodè, Lula.
+Onanì borders the municipalities of Bitti, Lodè, and Lula.

+Demographics

+As of 2026, the population is 337, of which 48.7% are male, and 51.3% are female.
+Minors make up 11.3% of the population, and seniors make up 30.3%.

+Immigration

+As of 2025, immigrants make up 3.4% of the population.
+The 5 largest foreign countries of birth are Belgium, Romania, Germany, Egypt, and India.